farrel-a/farrel-a/README.md

 ### Hi there, I'm Farrel 👋

 - 🏫 Undergraduate Informatics/Computer Science student at Institut Teknologi Bandung (ITB).
-- 🔭 Technical advisor at Dagozilla ITB Mobile Robot Developer Team.
+- 🔭 Actively researching and developing software for robotics.
 - 🤖 Interest in IoT, robotics, and backend development.

 ### Github Stats